 Those schools that remain open often lack resources and therefore cannot provide good quality education.
 School achievement in the south lags behind the rest of the country, and there is a sharp drop in school attendance among adolescents because school is not considered relevant to job opportunities.
 Muslim families prefer religious schools and often do not want their children to attend government-run schools, while Buddhist families living in the south often make their children attend schools in other parts of the country, which has led to the separation of many families.

-Brushing their teeth (photo: SOS archives).
+Brushing their teeth (photo: SOS archives)

 : SOS Children’s Villages works with local agencies to support families so that they can stay together and take good care of their children.
 We ensure that children have access to essential nutritional and health services, and we support parents in protecting and caring for their children, for example by offering guidance on income-generating skills and parenting practices.

-: Children whose families can no longer take care of them can find a loving home in one of the twelve SOS families.
+Care in SOS families: Children whose families can no longer take care of them can find a loving home in one of the twelve SOS families.
 The children from the SOS families attend local schools or the SOS Kindergarten together with local children, which helps them become part of the community.
 This is important for their integration into society when they grow up.

-: SOS Children’s Village Hatyai tries to strengthen local families by offering day-care for their children at the SOS Kindergarten.
+Education: SOS Children’s Village Hatyai tries to strengthen local families by offering day-care for their children at the SOS Kindergarten.
 For poor families, especially for single parents, it is important to have a place where professionals look after their children.
 This enables parents to work and earn a living, without having to leave their children unattended.